by Mary E. Lowd

 What Sarah did like doing was fixing the stories her mothers and aunts told in her head while she listened to them — she’d add extra details, subplots, bits of intrigue, side characters and backstories.
 She’d embroider and weave her own ideas into the stories her mother and aunts told until the stories were hardly the same anymore.
 More her own than the original storyteller’s.

 Sarah wondered if the unicorn liked stories.
 She looked up from the ripples in the lake and, for a while, watched the ripples in the unicorn’s mane instead.
-Silver and white, pale and glowing, like the moon when it’s full or the snowfall that only ever happened when the travelling fairies came past the lions’ village and cast magic spells to delight everyone.
+Silver and white, pale and glowing, like the moon when it’s full or the snowfall that only ever happened when the traveling fairies came past the lions’ village and cast magic spells to delight everyone.

 When her father was done with his meeting, the unicorn disappeared into her deep dark forest like mist melting in the morning.
-Sarah sighed at the sight of such beauty disappearing form her sight.
+Sarah sighed at the sight of such beauty disappearing from her sight.

 “You look lovestruck, little one,” King Edmund pronounced.
 He never just said something.
 In his voice, even a simple observation sounded like a pronouncement.